cgiroux86/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ forEach doesn't return/populate a new array, whereas map does.

 2. What is the difference between a function and a method?

+A function is defined by a name, whereas a method is associated with an object name

 3. What is closure?

+Closure is when a bundled/nested function has access to variables outside of it's lexical scope defined in it's parent/outter scope.

 4. Describe the four rules of the 'this' keyword.

+1) Is the function called by the new keyword?
+2) Is the function called by call, apply or bind?
+3) Is the function called as a method?
+4) Is the function called in global scope?
+If no strict mode enabled, this will result in window binding.
+Otherwise strict mode will return undefined.

 5. Why do we need super() in an extended class?

+To inherit the parent classes properties/attributes or methods.

 ## Project Set up